JulieTim/assembly/README.md

 Welcome to the repository of the Assembly Development Project.

 This repository contains stories for assembly processes.
-Everybody is free to copy and change the contents of this repository on a share-alike basis according to the terms of the enclosed [license](LICENSE).
+Everybody is free to copy and change the contents of this repository on a share-alike basis according to the terms of the enclosed [Creative Commons license](LICENSE).

 ## Introduction